 DCSA_REQ X4: The 3GPP management system should provide the provisioning capability of NR positioning and 5GC Location Services related network functions.

-5.X.2 Potential solutions
+5.1.2 Potential solutions

-5.X.2.a Potential solution #1: Report of achievable reliability information
+5.1.2.1 Potential solution #1: Report of achievable reliability information

-5.X.2.a.1 Introduction
+5.1.2.1.1 Introduction

-Editor's Note: This clause describes briefly the potential solution for issue#1 at a high-level.

 According to the deterministic communication service requirements, the consumer should be able to obtain the achievable reliability information.

-5.X.2.a.2 Description
+5.1.2.1.2 Description

-Editor's Note: This clause further details the potential solution and any assumptions made for issue#1.

 In TS 22.261 [2], the definition of reliability is as follows: in the context of network layer packet transmissions, percentage value of the packets successfully delivered to a given system entity within the time constraint required by the targeted service out of all the packets transmitted.
 The attribute reliability is included as one of the requirements in ServiceProfile and SliceProfile in TS 28.541 [5].
 There are at least two types of reliability information which may need to be conveyed to the MnS consumer, one type is the reliability fulfilment status according to the reliability requirement, and the other type is the achievable reliability of the service provider when a MnS consumer query the network slice capability.

 For a network slice which support the deterministic communication service, its achievable reliability information should be made available to the MnS consumer.
 The achievable reliability should be different with different conditions of time constraints, capacity and number of redundant links etc, Therefore, the achievable reiliability information should be provided to the MnS consumer in combination with the corresponding time constraits, number of users, number of PDU sessions and number of redundant links.
+MDA may be used to provide some new additional analytics report of the achievable reliability information of the network slice based on the service requirements and available network slice resources.
+The analytics outputs are listed in the following Table B.